mfarsikov/kewt-versioning/readme.md

     }
 }
 ```
 * `gitPath` - path to `.git` folder.
-Default is current directory `gitPath=project.rootDir`.
+Default is project root `gitPath=project.rootDir`.
 * `prefix` and `separator` - are used for Git tags.
 By default `prefix="v"` and `separator="-"`.
 Tags look like
-this: `version-0.0.1`.
+this: `v-0.0.1`.
 Submodules can use different tags to have independent versioning.
-* `rmeoteName` remote repository name.
+* `remoteName` remote repository name.
 Default is `"origin"`.
 To prevent pushing tags to remote could be reset to `null`
 * `userName` and `password` used for HTTPS connection to remote repository.
 If value has prefix `${` and postfix `}` (string in Kotlin `"\${MY_PWD}"`) it will be resolved from environment variables.
  Could contain plain values (highly not recommended).
 * `releaseTaskEnabled` allows turning off release task for current submodule.
 * `branches` - per branch configuration.
-By default, this list has two configurations: 1) matching master branch;
+By default, this list has two configurations: first matches master branch, the
-2) matching rest of branches.
+second matches rest of branches.
   * `regexes` - list of regexes for branch names.
 Default is `mutableListOf("master".toRegex())`.
 Hint: to avoid a lot
   of escape symbols use triple double-quotes in Kotlin
   * `incrementer` - default incrementer for the matched branch.
 Default value is `Incrementer.Minor`.
 Could be Major, Minor, Patch.
 Each branch could have its own